byNolo/KeyN/KEYN_INTEGRATION_GUIDE.md

 ## 🎯 Overview

 This guide shows you how to integrate KeyN Single Sign-On authentication into any web application.
-KeyN uses a domain-wide `keyn_session` cookie approach that provides seamless SSO across all your `.nolanbc.ca` subdomains while avoiding conflicts with other services.
+KeyN uses a domain-wide `keyn_session` cookie approach that provides seamless SSO across all your `.bynolo.ca` subdomains while avoiding conflicts with other services.

 **Key Features:**
 - ✅ **Seamless SSO**: Users login once and access all apps without redirects